Colonial Penn Medigap Plans Review

 Overview of Colonial Penn’s Medigap Plans

-Insurance certainly isn’t something that most people get excited about.
-Trying to pick a plan can be confusing.
-The chart below outlines the 10 Medigap plans that Colonial Penn offers and the benefits of each plan to help you start your search and make things a bit easier.
+The chart below outlines the seven Medigap plans that Colonial Penn offers and the benefits of each plan to help you start your search.
+Note: Medigap Plan B is only available in Pennsylvania, and Plans C and D are only offered in New Jersey.

 Benefits A B C D F* G* K L M N